jbowles/te_rex/README.md

-# T-rex
+# TeRex
-Alot of heft with a little reach.
+Alot of power with a little reach.
+A little reach with a big bite.

 The Bayes classifier is written to solve some small domain sepcific problems.
 This means it is not a classififer to be used for general problems.